The CYP enzymes involved in drug metabolism are:

 - CYP2A6

-One atom of oxygen is inserted into the substrate (the drug).
-The other oxygen atom is reduced to water.
-The original substrate is now rendered more polar and thus water soluble.
+One oxygen atom is inserted into the substrate (the drug), and the other is reduced to water.
+Thus, the original substrate is rendered more polar and water-soluble.
 If the metabolites are polar enough, they can be excreted.
-However, most products undergo another, additional reaction which will be discussed later.
+However, most products undergo another reaction, which will be discussed later.

-Most drugs are deactivated by CYP enzymes, but some are bio-activated to form active metabolites.
+CYP enzymes deactivate most drugs, but some are bio-activated to form active metabolites.
 An example is the conversion of codeine to morphine.

 Substrates of Cytochrome P450 Enzymes |